What the Greenland locals really think of Trump – and why he’s in for a shock

 I often went hunting on the sea ice with a local hunter, Olennguaq, using sled dogs.
 During the polar night, hunters use nets to catch seals, as it is too dark to spot them on the ice with rifles.
 When we returned home to eat seal with rice prepared by his wife, Naduk, he told me that before the internet arrived, children used seal bones as toys.
 Internet access reached Savissivik around 2007, leaving the seal bones behind.

-Savissivik lies more than 1,000km above the Arctic Circle.
-Many of the local Inughuit people were forcibly relocated in the 1950s to make way for the Thule Air Base, later renamed Pituffik Space Base.
+Savissivik lies more than 1,000km north of the Arctic Circle.
+Many of the local Inughuit people were forcibly relocated in the 1950s to make way for the Thule air base, later renamed Pituffik space base.
 People still miss their old lands, which they say offered better hunting.

 As strange as it may sound, my time here has taught me that I don’t need most of the services found in cities – all those things we tell ourselves we can’t live without.
 What I do need is a clear purpose.
 For me, that purpose has been to document life here: the people, how they live, the stories they tell and the lessons they can teach us.